Key Clinical Updates in Colorectal Cancer

 Distal colon: change in bowel habits, hematochezia.

 Colonic adenocarcinoma that is circumferential and narrowing the lumen.
-(Used, with permission, from Y. Chen.)
+(Used, with permission, from Yao-Wen Cheng, MD.)